beyondstorage/specs/rfcs/0-commit-append.md

 updated_at: 2021-04-26
 ---

-# Proposal: Add CommitAppend in Appender
+# AOS-44: Add CommitAppend in Appender

 ## Background